-It’s official now: China’s clothing retailer, Trinity Limited will no longer be selling clothes only.
+It’s official now: China’s clothing retailer Trinity Limited will no longer be selling clothes only.
 Yeah, that’s right.
-The Chinese biggie is planning to buy the Cerruti luxury and perfume brand for a cool 70 million dollars.
-The move is said to be a natural progression in brand building strategy.
+The Chinese biggie plans to buy the Cerruti luxury and perfume brand for a cool 70 million dollars.
+The move is said to be a natural progression in a brand-building strategy.

 For the not in the know,

 Cerruti has been owned since 2006 by MatlinPatterson, a firm that specializes in turning around loss-making companies.
 At the same time, Hong Kong-listed Trinity Limited manages six high-to-luxury end international menswear brands, including Cerruti 1881, but mostly under long-term licenses.
 It is a division of the Li & Fung Group, which generated 16 billion dollars in revenue last year.